snurdal/Adapter_HTML/README.md

 # Adapter_HTML (HTML to JSON Web API/.NET 8)

 This project is a lightweight **.NET 8 Web API** that converts HTML content into structured JSON.
-It uses [HtmlAgilityPack](https://html-agility-pack.net/) to parse HTML and allows XPath filtering to extract specific parts of the HTML DOM.
-The API is designed with clean separation between models, settings, and service logic — ideal for microservice-based architectures.
+It uses [HtmlAgilityPack](https://html-agility-pack.net/) to parse HTML and allows XPath filtering to extract specific parts of HTML.
+The API is designed with clean separation between models, settings, and service logic, which is ideal for microservice-based architectures.

 ---